-Join Joel Bradley for an in-depth discussion in this video Using the exercise files, part of Substance Designer: Painted Metal.
+Join Joel Bradley for an in-depth discussion in this video Using the exercise files, part of Creating Painted Metal in Substance Designer.

 - If you are a premium member of the lynda.com online training library, you have access to a complete set of Exercise Files that can be used to follow along with the lessons in this course.
 These are located in the Exercise Files folder which I have placed on my desktop.
 Although you can, of course, feel free to place this folder and the accompanying files anywhere that you'd like.
 It is important to note here though that Substance Designer, unlike applications such 3ds Max, and Maya, doesn't use a scene or project based approach to asset creation.